 Transportation staff has reviewed transportation-related comments about parking in the area and notes that there are no relevant code or criteria in this request to require additional on- or off-street parking.
 Portland Transportation has no legal authority to require even a single parking space.
-Issues related to parking for larger developments are being considered at the present time by City Council, but any regulatory changes resulting from that effort are unknown and not in place at this time.
 After review of the proposal and the requested Modifications and Adjustment, Portland Transportation has no objection to approval of the proposal including the requested Modifications and Adjustment.
 Exhibit E.2 contains staff contact and additional information.